-Because of the exceptional historical value of these records, Commissioner Jerry Patterson has made preservation and access to this vast collection a top priority.
+Because of the exceptional historical value of these records, Commissioner George P. Bush has made preservation and access to this vast collection a top priority.

 The Texas General Land Office Save Texas History™ program is a statewide initiative to rally public support and private funding for the preservation and promotion of these historic maps and documents.
 With the twin goals of preservation and education, the Save Texas History program seeks to conserve these documents for future generations, and educate Texans about the rich heritage found in these vital records.

 The Archives of the Texas General Land Office serve as a home for the history of Texas land and is a premiere resource for historical research, including genealogy, land grant surveys, student projects, and much more.
 Learn more at the Archives website

 Maps, sketches and letters contained in the Archives are more than just functional - they are hand-drawn works of art.

 - Original Spanish and Mexican land grants

 - Documents dating back to 1720 establishing Mission San Jose

 - The first draft of the Texas Constitution

 - Rare copies of 1836 muster rolls and military records of Texas heroes